VoliaSi/crawlingapp/README.md

 The main challenge for me was my fear of navigating internet using Java code, as I'm absolutely new to web crawling and web scrapping, so I haven't tested the application thoroughly.
 In addition, most logic is in private methods and I preferred my approach to creating more tests.

+Also as I'm not strong in concurrency, I haven't found good solution to add concurrency to my recursive function.
+Probably, I need to make the code more "plain" or "flat".
+Moreover, the only idea I have is to create a separate thread for each link found at the first page.